Thinkwise/docs/docs/sf/advanced.md

 #### Screen component types

-This component provides Overview of all the available screen component types in the Software Factory.
+This screen provides an overview of all the available screen component types in the Software Factory.
 It is visible for each screen component in which screen type this component will be used.

 #### Conflict types

-The conflict types that can be recognized from a merge session are displayed in this component.
+The conflict types that can be recognized from a merge session are displayed in this screen.

 #### Extender types